 The Land Use Planning Regulations and Guidelines (2005) include land use instruments such as inclusionary zoning and quotas.
-Land use plans are prepared in consultation with the Ministry of different infrastructure and social needs.
+Land use plans are prepared in consultation with the Ministry of Housing and Infrastructure, which does have allocations for residential areas as well as for different infrastructure and social needs.